Sparrowium/Documentation/Computer.md

 	- [Trackball]: A form of mouse but instead uses a ball as a pointing device.

 	- [Touchpad]: - also called a trackpad - Is a touch-sensitive pad that lets you control the pointer by making a drawing motion with your finger.

+## Buttons and Ports on a Computer

+- [Front of the Computer Case]: Usually have 1-3 USB port, 1-2 Aux port, Power button.

+- [Back of the Computer Case]: Has **connection ports** that are made to fit **specific devices**.
+Usually have 2-5 USB port, 3 Video port (VGA, HDMI, DP), 6 Aux port, 1 RJ-45 Port, 1 Power supply port, some will have RP-SMA port/connector for external wifi antenna.

+- [Peripherals to use with your Computer]:

+	- Basic computer setup usually includes computer case, monitor, keyboard, and mouse, but you can plug many different type of devices into the extra port on your computer.
+These devices are called peripherals.

+	- [Printer]: A printer is used to print documents, photos, and anything else that appear on your screen on to a blank paper (Typically A4).
+There are many types of printers, including inkjet, laser, and photo printer.
+There are even all-in-one printer which can scan and print document.

+	- [Scanner]: A scanner allows you to copy a physical image or document and save it to your computer as a digital (computer readable) image.

+	- [Speaker/Headphone]: Speakers and headphones are audio output devices.
+Depending on the model they may connect to either AUX port or USB port.

+	- [Microphone]: A microphone is an audio input devices.
+Some have built-in microphone.

+	- [Web Cameras]: A web camera-or a webcam-is a type of video input device that can record and take pictures.
+It can also transmit video over internet in **real time**, which allows for video chat or video conferencing with someone else.
+Some have integrated speaker/microphone.

+	- Other devices may include [Game Controller], [Joystick], [Digital Cameras], and [Mobiles Devices].